Karen Searle - Bio

 and varied career in the fiber arts.

-As a teacher and mentor, Karen has taught fiber arts classes and workshops at St. Catherine University, St. Paul, MN and outsate workshops through Hamline University, St. Paul, MN in addition to classes and workshops at the Textile Center of Minnesota, the Weavers Guild of Minnesota and other local venues.
+As a teacher and mentor, Karen has taught fiber arts classes and workshops at St. Catherine University, St. Paul, MN and workshops through Hamline University, St. Paul, MN in addition to classes and workshops at Textile Center of Minnesota, Weavers Guild of Minnesota and other local venues.
 She has presented lectures and workshops to guilds and textile arts conferences since 1976.
 She also served as a mentor to emerging artists through the Women’s Art Registry of Minnesota.

 Books by Karen Searle